ayushpratap344/ayushpratap344/README.md

 ## I'm a Competitive Coder and a Front End Web Developer!

-- 💰 Want to start my startup !!
+- 💰 Contact for freelancing--open to work !!
 - 🔭 I’m currently learning ReactJS .
 - 👯 Open for Collaboration .
-- 🥅 2021 Goals: Backend Web Dev & to develop some more cool projects.
+- 🥅 2021 Goals: Backend Web Dev & to develop some more projects.
-- ⚡ Life is listening music 🎧 and travel 🏝.
+- ⚡ Life is listening music 🎧 and travel 🏝 with a cup of coffee ☕